-- Select the "APIs & Services" card.
+- On the next page, click on "APIs & Services"

 On this page, you'll see an option to "Enable APIs & Services" at the top of the page.
 Click on this button to access the API Library where we will be checking the services.

 In the API Library, use the search bar to find and confirm that the following services are enabled:

 - Google Play Android Developer